Catholic University Cardinals rowing: Club (1990–2018)

 The 2004 Spring Season was the most successful year, to date, for the team.
-The Men's Four (Alan Van Epps, Matt Starr, Brian Flynn, Mark Freibott and James Hood) had a strong showing, winning gold at Occoquan Sprints and the St. Mary's Seahawks Regatta.
-The Varsity Lightweight Women's Four (Catherine Mancusi, Stephanie Callaghan, Erin Curry, Jackie Racicot, and Lindsay Capidulupo) won three medals (gold at Knecht Cup and St. Mary's Seahawks Sprint and bronze at the Mid-Atlantic Championship Regatta; in addition to a second-place finish at the Occoquan Sprints).
+The Men's Four, including Alan Van Epps, Matt Starr, Brian Flynn, Mark Freibott, and James Hood, had a strong showing, winning gold at Occoquan Sprints and the St. Mary's Seahawks Regatta.
+The Varsity Lightweight Women's Four (Catherine Mancusi, Stephanie Callaghan, Erin Curry, Jackie Racicot, and Lindsay Capidulupo) won three medals (gold at Knecht Cup and St. Mary's Seahawks Sprint and bronze at the Mid-Atlantic Championship Regatta and a second-place finish at the Occoquan Sprints).

 In 2008 the team was in decline due to lack of interest by the student body and a lack of commitment by members of the team.
 The team fell under the direction of James Augone, as Coaches John and Bridgette Dziedzic resigned after six years to start their family.
 Coach Augone formerly rowed at Iona College in New Rochelle, New York.

-In the 2011-2012 rowing season Sally O'Connor took over as head coach and in March 2012 Ryan Gillis became the new president.
+In the 2011-2012 rowing season, Sally O'Connor took over as head coach and in March 2012 Ryan Gillis became the new president.
 The team is showing promise under the new leadership and in the fall of 2012 posted a respectable finish at the Bill Braxton Regatta taking 2nd in the Men's Novice 4+ only to Temple University.
 The winter season was seen to have played out nicely for the once again thriving team.
 After the generous support of Catholic U and various other contributors the team was able to purchase an Empacher 8+ from the US Rowing National Team.
 Preparations were made to make way for the return of the once annual Capitol Crew Classic Regatta, which, according to University records, was last hosted by The Catholic University of America Rowing Association in 2005 with a total of 13 collegiate level teams in attendance.

-Varsity Program (2018-Present)
+Varsity Program (since 2018)

 In 2018, the club transitioned into men's and women's varsity programs.
 Katie O'Driscoll was hired to lead the transition and take the helm of the Division III varsity programs.
 Catholic University subsequently joined the Mid-Atlantic Rowing Conference (MARC), with the men's team also participating in the Intercollegiate Rowing Association The Cardinals first appearance at the Mid-Atlantic Rowing Conference (MARC) Championships was 2019.
 In 2022, Catholic University Men's Rowing participated in the Men's Coxed Four event at the Intercollegiate Rowing Association National Championships, finishing sixth in the fourth level final.